vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login from phone number (CIBA flows) has been developed to support use cases where authentication/registration does not start in a browser or an app.
 These flows are described [here](#vipps-login-from-phone-number).
 They are based on the CIBA OIDC standard <https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html>.

-A sale unit can use both Vipps Login in browser and Vipps Login from phone number.
-It is recommended to use the same sale unit for all use cases to ensure that you, as a merchant, get the same user id ('sub') on the user across different scenarios.
+A sales unit can use both Vipps Login in browser and Vipps Login from phone number.
+It is recommended to use the same sales unit for all use cases to ensure that you, as a merchant, get the same user id ('sub') on the user across different scenarios.
 To ensure a consistent user experience on webpages and in apps, it is not allowed to use Vipps Login from phone number for such use cases.

 ### Complete login in the Vipps app